Artist 101

 4. “Quentin has amazing recall”—and knows how to connect the dots

-Can you tell us about working with Quentin Blake on the opening of the new gallery in 2025?
+Can you tell us about working with Quentin Blake on the opening of the new gallery?

 Quentin has amazing recall of his very large archive and of the work of other illustrators, from 19th century satirists to the people he taught at the Royal College of Art in the 1980s.